wumm-project/Leipzig-Seminar/Summerterm-2021/2021-06-22/README.md

 which is reflected, for example, in the different guidelines ISO 9001 (for classical process models) and ISO 9004 (for TQM-based process models).

+It remains open how such a process oriented coordination works beyond the boundaries of the company.
+For example, the expansion of a worldwide digital shipment tracking system resulting in completely new networking possibilities in the area of Supply Chain Management (SCM) for just-in-time production is currently confronted with increasing real-world logistical problems due to disruptions in connection with the Corona pandemic.
+Forms of description and execution forms are in tension.
+However, major problems do not arise _within_ the individual systems of logistics or production, but _at their interface_.
+Short-term real-world disruptions in the logistics chain can be communicated, but they influence real-world execution of longer-term planning in production, which in turn has impact on the distribution chain.
+Such problems at the interface of two systems - the _resource demand_ of production and the _resource provision_ by logistics - the disruption of coordinated rhythms - must be intercepted by corresponding robustness of the production organisation of the target system to avoid further propagation to other systems.
+The Toyota system of exhausting all productive reserves has therefore its limits.

-The whole relies on the stabilisation of existing systemic processes and their interaction.
-Gradual changes are possible above all in stable environments and thus in a context that is today much associated today the term _resilience_.
-One question arises: How does such an approach deal with more disrutive change management, e.g. caused by deep technological changes as the Digital Change?
+The whole relies on the stabilisation of existing systemic processes _and_ the stabilisation of their interaction.
+Gradual changes are possible above all in stable environments and thus in a context that is today much associated with the term _resilience_.
+One question remains: How does such the Toyota System handle more disruptive change management, e.g. caused by deep technological changes as the Digital Change?

 ##  From the Chat

 - Father Toyoda - what role does the generation of inventors and entrepreneurs